QuincyB1234/WHSTechNotes/journal.md

 | Harrison |Subaru Forester|Left The Oil Cap Off         |
 # February 3, 2025
 Air traffic control systems should be the most important improvements.
 Without high functioning systems planes will be doomed to fail.
+# February 11, 2025
+I would write down all the players best attributes and assign each a player their position based on these attributes.
+I would use a database for this.
+Algorithms would ensure more accurate and efficient decision making.